Adding components (e.g. pictures, sound, etc.)

 - Component buttons - create

-- Spell-Pad component - text component that allows of text input and evaluation (e.g. for spelling exercises)
+- Spell-Pad component - text components that allow of text input and evaluation (e.g. for spelling exercises)

-- Image component - picture component.
+- Image component - picture components.
 You can paste images from the clipboard to automatically create an image component of the right size

-- Sound component - sound component that can play WAV, MP3, MIDI and other sound file formats
+- Sound component - sound components that play WAV, MP3, MIDI and other sound file formats

-- Video component - AVI or MPEG video component
+- Video component - AVI or MPEG video components

-- Script component - SuperMemo script component that can add life to your SuperMemo collections (e.g. by moving components, providing drag-and-drop exercises, point-and-click exercises, hiding and displaying components, playing sounds or other scripts, etc.).
+- Script component - SuperMemo script components that add life to your SuperMemo collections (e.g. by moving components, providing drag-and-drop exercises, point-and-click exercises, hiding and displaying components, playing sounds or other scripts, etc.).
 See: Using scripts in SuperMemo

-- OLE component - universal component for displaying and editing objects created with other applications (such as Word documents, Excel spread-sheets, Mind Manager mind-maps, Corel pictures, equations, structured formulas, and more).
-Whenever possible, use HTML components rather than OLE components
+- OLE component - for displaying and editing objects created with other applications (such as Word documents, Excel spread-sheets, Mind Manager mind-maps, Corel pictures, equations, structured formulas, and many more)

 - Component display mode buttons - change the